ValfundeFR/car_trunk_system/README.md

 > Currently, there is not a lot of trunks bodygroup registered, so, if you have any vehicle with trunk bodygroup, send me it through pm or steam ( write a comment before adding me ).
 You can check the list of registered vehicles [here](https://raw.githubusercontent.com/ValfundeFR/car_trunk_system/master/bodygroups/list.txt).

 ---

+## Support
+- If you have any questions/problems with the script, just add me on steam ( don't forget to write a comment on my profile before adding me )

+ ---

 Thanks!
 ![](http://img1.xooimage.com/files//7/e/f/36-229c.gif "")